Continuous Certification

 Candidates who cease to be tracking toward Certification/Board Eligible due to failure to annually complete all required elements of CC will be able to reenter the process by:

-- Coming into compliance (re-commencing participation in Continuous Certification)
+- Coming into compliance (re-commencing participation in Continuing Certification)

 - Paying such fine as may be established by the Board from time to time.